knative/docs/community/DOCS-CONTRIBUTING.md

-# Contributing to Knative Documentation
+# Contributing to the Knative Documentation

 **First off, thanks for taking the time to contribute!**